LizardByte/GSMS/README.rst

 About
 -----
-GSMS is a migration tool that allows users to import their custom apps and games from Nvidia Gamestream to `Sunshine <https://github.com/LizardByte/Sunshine>`_.
-Note that Nvidia Gamestream support will end in February 2023, so users who rely on Gamestream may want to consider migrating their library to Sunshine.
+GSMS is a migration tool that allows users to import their custom apps and games from Nvidia GameStream to `Sunshine <https://github.com/LizardByte/Sunshine>`_.
+Note that Nvidia GameStream support has ended in February 2023, so users who relied on GameStream may want to consider migrating their library to Sunshine.
 This program updates the `apps.json` file for Sunshine and copies the corresponding box art images to a specified directory.
-It reads shortcut files (.lnk) from the default Gamestream installation location and adds them to Sunshine as new apps.
+It reads shortcut files (.lnk) from the default GameStream installation location.
+Additionally it can add games that were automatically detected by Nvidia GameStream.
+The found games and applications are added to Sunshine as new apps.
 If an app with the same name already exists in Sunshine, it will be skipped.

-This program is intended for users who want to migrate their Gamestream library to Sunshine and have their custom apps and games available in Sunshine.
+This program is intended for users who want to migrate their GameStream library to Sunshine and have their custom apps and games available in Sunshine.
 It can save users the time and effort of manually adding each app to Sunshine and finding and copying the corresponding box art images.
-The Gamestraem library and box-art images will not be modified.
+The GameStream library and box-art images will not be modified.

-To use this script, users will need to have both Gamestream and Sunshine installed on their system and have a basic understanding of using the command line.
+To use this script, users will need to have both GameStream and Sunshine installed on their system and have a basic understanding of using the command line.
 The script can be run with a variety of options to customize its behavior, such as specifying the `apps.json` file to update, the directory where to copy box art images, and whether to preview the changes without actually updating the `apps.json` file.

-As an alternative option to migrating custom Gamestream apps, you may also migrate any directory containing ``.lnk`` (shortcut) files.
+As an alternative option to migrating custom GameStream apps, you may also migrate any directory containing ``.lnk`` (shortcut) files.
 Below is the preferred directory structure of a custom directory.
 Cover images (``box-art.png``) is optional.